electrickite/batsignal/README.md

 batsignal - Simple battery monitor
 ==================================
-batsignal is a lightweight battery daemon written in C that notifies the user about low battery states.
+batsignal is a lightweight battery daemon written in C that notifies the user about various battery states.
 It is intended for minimal window managers, but can be used in any environment that supports desktop notifications via libnotify.

 Features
 --------
-Two customizable warnings via libnotify on two different configurable battery levels.
-A third configurable battery level will execute an arbitrary system command.
-In order to use as few system resources as possible, fewer battery checks are performed when the level of charge is not near a warning level.
+Customizable messages via libnotify on three configurable battery levels.
+A fourth configurable battery level will execute an arbitrary system command.
+In order to use as few system resources as possible, fewer battery checks are performed while the battery is discharging and the level of charge is not near a warning level.

 Requirements
 ------------